yasha-sidin/ToysApp/README.md

 In this project I use only java as a programming language, hibernate framework for work with database postgresql, log4j for logging connection to database, java swing framework for GUI.

-Also, you need to make database toysdb using postgresql and create a new user in postgres-server, give him all privileges for this new db, or you can use main postgres user.
+Also, you need to make database toysdb using postgresql and create a new user in postgres-server, give him all privileges for this new db, or you can use root postgres user.
 After that create new table in db executing this script:
 ````
 CREATE TABLE IF NOT EXISTS public.toysapp
 (